kateolmstead/playnomics-ios/README.md

 ## Using Rich Data Callbacks

-Using an implementation of `PlaynomicsFrameDelegate` your game can receive notifications when a frame is:
+Using an implementation of `PlaynomicsFrameDelegate` your game can receive notifications when a placement:

 * Is shown in the screen.
 * Receives a touch event on the creative.